Asia Lutheran Seminary

 Asia Lutheran Seminary (ALS) is a Lutheran seminary in Hong Kong.
-It was established by the Wisconsin Evangelical Lutheran Synod on May 29, 2005.
-ALS offers training programs ranging from certificate courses to a Master of Divinity degree.
+It was established by the Wisconsin Evangelical Lutheran Synod in 2005.
 Originally focused on training pastors and evangelists for China, the school has now expanded its services across Asia and beyond.
-ALS is an accredited member of the Asia Theological Association.
+ALS is an accredited member of the Asia Theological Association, and offers training programs ranging from certificate courses to doctor degrees.

 History

-In 1975, missionaries from the Wisconsin Evangelical Lutheran Synod (WELS) started theological teaching in Hong Kong.

-In 1977, the South Asia Lutheran Evangelical Mission (SALEM) was founded to enhance theological training for future Chinese Christian leaders of the region.
+In 1977, the South Asia Lutheran Evangelical Mission (SALEM) was founded in Hong Kong by the Wisconsin Evangelical Lutheran Synod (WELS) to enhance theological training for future Chinese Christian leaders of the region.

 In 1997, Hong Kong returned to Chinese rule, and SALEM became an independent church.

-In 2005, the Asia Lutheran Seminary (ALS) was established by SALEM at 688 Shanghai Street, Kowloon.
+In May 29, 2005, the Asia Lutheran Seminary (ALS) was established by SALEM at 688 Shanghai Street, Kowloon.
 It was for training Chinese-speaking pastors.

 From 2005 to 2010, Dr. Lawrenz served as president and primary teacher of ALS, with the help of visiting professors from the USA and WELS.

+In December 2007, Dr. John Lawrenz, President of the Asian Lutheran Theological Seminary, lectured on the "Five Sole" principles.
+His ministry includes publishing the "Bible—Five Sole" edition.

 In November 2009, the first class of students from Asia Lutheran Seminary successfully graduated.

 In 2011, Dr. Steve Witte became president of ALS.

 In 2017, the first East Asia class of Master of Divinity graduated.

 In 2021, Cheung, Kwok Fai became the first full time Chinese professor at the school.

 In 2022, ALS became an accredited member of the Asia Theological Association.

 In 2023, Dr. Jon Bare becomes the president of ALS.
 ALS was tasked with serving as the regional seminary of Asia.

 On June 1, 2025, Asia Lutheran Seminary (ALS) celebrated its 20th anniversary, as well as its expansion to serve students across Asia and beyond.